 We like it anonymous, don't care about a title page.
 We like it 12pt Times New Roman, double spaced.

-* Traditional: 1. not experimental; 2. ignorance, thanatos, octopodes, sex rites, standing stones, cavaliers, Cadillacs, photostats, rude boys, buried toys, gold fever, bone fever, war fever, baby fever, submarines, pipe dreams, cigarettes & rock music, sign vs. signifier, prairie fire, smugglers, insurance, kissing cousins, "here there be monsters," mafia dons, Amazons, apocalyptics, analytics, riding tigers, tiny islands, hackers, holograms, embezzlement, grafitti, hot zones, outer space….
+* Traditional: 1. not experimental; 2. ignorance, thanatos, octopodes, standing stones, sex rites, MRIs, cavaliers, Cadillacs, rude boys, buried toys, gold fever, war fever, bone fever, baby fever, submarines, pipe dreams, cigarettes & rock music, sign vs. signifier, prairie fire, smugglers, insurance, kissing cousins, "here there be monsters," border crossing, Amazons, apocalyptics, analytics, riding tigers, tiny islands, hackers, holograms, embezzlement, grafitti, hot zones, outer space….

 - Up to 5 poems, 400 lines/15 pages total.